World Expo 2025 Guide: See the Future in Osaka

 • Nordic Region (Denmark, Finland, Iceland, Norway, and Sweden)

-For example, the Netherlands pavilion focuses on the theme “Common Ground: creating a new dawn together.”
-It is designed in the shape of an illuminated sphere to symbolize clean energy and sustainability, as well as the rising sun.
+For example, the Netherlands pavilion focused on the theme “Common Ground: creating a new dawn together.”
+It was designed in the shape of an illuminated sphere to symbolize clean energy and sustainability, as well as the rising sun.

 If you would like to see the photos and themes of each pavilion, you can visit the official participants’ page.